migtools/mig-operator/README.md

 You must follow the [CORs configuration steps](./docs/cors.md) _only if_:

-- You are installing Konveyor Operator 1.1.1 or older
+- You are installing Crane Operator 1.1.1 or older
 - You are installing Migration Controller and Migration UI on OpenShift 3

-## Removing Konveyor Operator
+## Removing Crane Operator
 To clean up all the resources created by the operator you can do the following:
 ```
 oc delete namespace openshift-migration